peiyu/week-2-Carousel/README.md

 9 hours

-Intro
+-Intro-
 Static photo tiles on the initial screen